ArianeMora/scivae/README.md

 ```

-config = {'scale': False, # Whether to min max scale your data VAEs work best when data is pre-normalised & outliers removed for trainiing
+config = {'scale_data': False, # Whether to min max scale your data VAEs work best when data is pre-normalised & outliers removed for trainiing
            'batch_norm': True,
           'loss': {'loss_type': 'mse', # mean squared error
            'distance_metric': 'mmd', # Maximum mean discrepency (can use kl but it works worse)